YagoLopez/gig-address-book/README.md

 - **Progressive Web Application** (offline capabilities enabled by a service worker).
 Service worker writes files to the *browser cache storage*.
   - It can be showed at: Menu → More Tools → Developer Tools → Application Tab → Cache → Cache Storage
-  - The first time the app is loaded, the files are written to cache.
+  - Visit the page and then reload it to write the files to the cache.
   - Add an app icon to desktop/home screen from: Menu → More Tools → Developer Tools → Create Shorcut.
 (If the app is run locally, reload the page to be sure all files are written to cache)
   - Disconnect from network
   - Next time the app loads the files from local cache storage